Where are my ads? Navigating the election season from a media perspective

 They are also required to accept equal amounts from contested parties.
 This means if they accept $50,000 from Party A, Party B has the ability to spend the same amount.

 The guidelines seem simple but as the actual spend increases, inventory becomes limited.
 When this happens, a war among the rates begins for advertisers who want to utilize the remaining available inventory.
-The midterm spending in 2018 is looking to surpass some forecasts and even close in on the presidential election spend of 2016.
-A recent article by eMarketer titled “As midterm elections heat up, ad spending rises” provides a more granular look at what is transpiring.
+According to eMarketer, this season’s political spending is 63.3% higher than spend in the 2015/2016 season.
+TV spend will account for as much as 3.2% of all TV advertising and 66% of all political ad spending.
+A recent article by eMarketer titled “US Political Ad Spending Hits Record High as TV Continues to Dominate” provides a more granular look at what is transpiring.

 So as an advertiser, what can you do about this?